Updated Google Maps shows extent of destruction from Israeli strikes on Houthi Yemen as leader threatens renewed attacks

 “If the war in Gaza resumes, we are ready for a full-scale war against U.S. interests in the region, should the United States attempt to defend Israel, support its aggression against the Palestinian people in Gaza, or attack our nation,” al-Assad said.

-Israel targeted the Houthis with airstrikes five times during the Gaza conflict, with the most recent strike being carried out on Jan.
-10. The first Israeli strike happened on July 20, 2024, which Israel called Operation Long Arm.
-This was followed by additional strikes on Sept.
+The first Israeli strike, Operation Long Arm, took place on July 20, and was followed by additional strikes on Sept.
 29, Dec.
 19, and Dec.
-26. The port of Hodeidah received particular attention during these strikes, including nearby oil storage facilities.
+26. The port of Hodeidah was particularly targeted during these strikes, including nearby oil storage facilities.

 In December 2024, following several ballistic missile and drone attacks against its territory, Israel launched a strike group targeting several areas in Houthi-controlled territory in Yemen.
 Among the targets were two power plants in the capital city of Sana’a, and port facilities in Hodeidah and Salif, as well as the Ras Issa oil facility.